shermand100/PiNodeXMR/README.md

 *This Manual is still aimed at a low beginner level user including SD formatting and image writing.
 After these chapters and node usage you'll find detailed breakdowns of how this node works for those that are interested in contributing.
 Finally all suggested software used in the setup stages are downloadable for free*

-## Setup:
+## Installing
+### Raspberry Pi -
+If using a Raspberry Pi you may use the pre-installed disk image avaliable here.
 The PiNode-XMR image is available to download as-is.
 It is un-compressed and ready to write using the same method you would for any other image.
 For those that are new these free programs will get you started:

 1. Format the micro-sd card.
 For all users I recommend [SDFormatter](https://www.sdcard.org/downloads/formatter/)
 2. Write the image file to the formatted card.